deleeuwj1/CS1XA3/README.md

   - This directory contains code for a simple game created in ELM.
      - You are a circle in a rectangular world.
 Try your best to escape!
      - It was created to demonstrate my knowledge of the ELM architure that was taught in class.
-  - It also cotnains the HTML code for my resume.
+  - It also contains the HTML code for my resume.
      - The README.md file contains a link to my resume.
 Feel free to check it out.
      - It is a modified version of an existing template, credits are given in the README.md file.